milkbottledude/woodlands-jb_tracker/Documentation.md

 n_estimator = 23, rfr mae = 0.6734003281378178
 ```

-*21 is best talk abt that*
+Another MAE below 0.67 has been obtained, this time from changing the `n_estimator` to 21.

 As for the `criterion` hyperparameter, I will be testing the 2 basic values out of the 4, 'absolute_error' and 'squared_error' to see which yields the best MAE as well as RMSE values.
 This hyperparameter determines whether the model trains to reduce MAE or MSE.

-The default value is 'squared_error' (MSE loss metrics are listed above, when no hyperparams are applied), so I'll only test MAE and see if its any better.
+The default value is 'squared_error' (MSE loss metrics are listed above, when no hyperparams are applied), so I'll only test 'absolute_error' and see if its any better.

 `rfr_model = RandomForestRegressor(random_state=0, criterion='mae')`